-Wondering how to celebrate Thanksgiving on a raw vegan diet?
-Here are a few fall-themed raw food suggestions for a raw vegan menu for your Thanksgiving, Christmas or other holidays.
+Wondering what kinds of foods you can eat at Thanksgiving on a raw vegan diet?
+Here are a few fall-themed raw food suggestions for a raw vegan menu for your Thanksgiving, Christmas, or other holidays.
 Even if you're not eating raw vegan, but you just want some super light and healthy Thanksgiving ideas, read on.

 As a starter, try a savory raw vegan soup.
 A creamy raw vegan mushroom soup or a fresh raw vegan corn chowder can be warmed just a touch before serving.
 Another starter idea?
 Try stuffed mushrooms with a herbed walnut pate.
 These yummy little mushrooms would also work as a Thanksgiving side dish, or even an entree, if you used large mushrooms, such as portobello, to stuff.

 Certainly, salads don't have to be a part of your raw Thanksgiving menu, but if you want to serve a salad, there's no need for it to be boring.
 Try a beet green and fresh herb salad with basil and parsley in a fresh vinaigrette.